El Carajillo Quemado

 • granulated sugar1 tbsp

-• lemon peel1 small
+• lemon peel1 small piece

 • cinnamon stick1 small

-• whole roasted coffee beans3
+• whole roasted coffee beans3 med

-• espresso or strong dark-roast coffee2 oz
+• espresso or dark roast coffee2 oz

 Method